OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_linux/instructions.md

 ![6_done.png](6_done.png)

 Before you can use mamba, **you need to restart your terminal!**.
-After the restart you can type `mamba info` quickly check your installation.
+After the restart, you can type `mamba info` to quickly check your installation.
 If it worked, you will see the mamba logo.

 ![7_mamba_info.png](7_mamba_info.png)